Restuta/mongo.Guid-vs-ObjectId-performance/README.md

 mongo.Guid-vs-ObjectId-performance
 ==================================
+Comparing index performance on using Guids and ObjectIds with Mongo

 I was always told that non-sequential ids lead to drop in index performance, so I decided to test it.
 It's interesting to know what % of perfomance drop we are talking about there.
 So I choose `ObjectId` as a higly sequential id and `Guid` as non-sequential one.

-<b>Update:</b> According to my tests I can't notice any significant perfomance difference, could you please advice what I am doing wrong?
+**Update:** According to my tests I can't notice any significant perfomance difference, could you please advice what I am doing wrong?
 What test cases should I try to execute and compare?

-Comparing index performance on using Guids and ObjectIds with Mongo

 Each test was performed at least 3 times.

-There are several branches, each for each test-set (guid, objectId, etc).
+**Tip:** There are several branches, each for each test-set (guid, objectId, etc).

 |                                                         | ObjectId      | Guid            | Sequential Guid|